No One Has to Die

-No One Has to Die (stylized no-one has to die.) is a 2013 video game by independent developer Stuart Madafiglio.
+No One Has to Die (stylized no-one has to die.) is a 2013 video game by independent developer Sammy Madafiglio.
 The game is a narrative-driven puzzle game that explores science fiction elements including time travel, in which the player must make choices to rescue and sacrifice characters trapped in a fire at the headquarters of a mysterious corporation.
 Critics praised the game for its unorthodox use of the time loop theme in gameplay mechanics and its narrative and characterization.

 Plot

 The player (the 'Visitor') is making a delivery to the control room of the Fenix Corporation Headquarters when a fire breaks out, triggering the security system and an evacuation.
 Four characters still in the building log on to the communications network.
 The player uses the control room proceeds through a series of levels in which they are required to make decisions about which characters are saved and which are claimed by the fire, with each path ultimately leading to one survivor: